-Mr. Lane, age 46, was appointed a director of AB in April 2019.
+Mr. Lane, age 47, was appointed a director of AB in April 2019.
 He has served as Senior Executive Vice President and Head of Retirement, Wealth Management & Protection Solutions of EQH, and as a member of the EQH Management Committee, since May 2018.
-Also, since February 2019, Mr. Lane has served as President of Equitable Life, leading that company's Retirement, Wealth Management & Protection Solutions businesses and also leading its Marketing and Digital functions.
+Also, since February 2019, Mr. Lane has served as President of Equitable Financial, leading that company's Retirement, Wealth Management & Protection Solutions businesses and also leading its Marketing and Digital functions.

-Mr. Lane held various leadership roles with AXA and Equitable Life since joining Equitable Life in 2005 as Senior Vice President of the Strategic Initiatives Group.
-He has served as President and CEO of AXA Japan, Senior Executive Director at Equitable Life with responsibilities across commercial divisions, and Head of AXA Global Strategy overseeing AXA's five-year strategic plan across 60 countries.
-Prior to joining Equitable Life, Mr. Lane was a consultant for McKinsey & Company and a Captain in the United States Marine Corps.
+Mr. Lane held various leadership roles with AXA and Equitable Financial since joining Equitable Financial (then a subsidiary of AXA) in 2005 as Senior Vice President of the Strategic Initiatives Group.
+He has served as President and CEO of AXA Japan, Senior Executive Director at Equitable Financial with responsibilities across commercial divisions, and Head of AXA Global Strategy overseeing AXA's five-year strategic plan across 60 countries.
+Prior to joining Equitable Financial, Mr. Lane was a consultant for McKinsey & Company and a Captain in the United States Marine Corps.